linusheck/paternoster/README.md

 | holds the current operation (for instance the string here) and makes a new one.
 If that operation is finished it will continue with the old one.
 In this example, this is the if that is put between the string.

+The same program also works with checkpoints.
+With C, you can set the checkpoint, and with G you can return to it.

+    ↦ A i 0 C ↓
+    ↓         ←
+    → P "YOU'RE A | ? = i 1 ⇃\SQUID\→ NOW!" ↑ A i !i G
+                            →\KID\\\↑

 'P' prints strings and numbers.